 Screen mirroring: How to connect a laptop to a TV (using an HDMI cable)

-Step 1Locate the ports on your TV and laptop and plug in the HDMI cable (in any order).
+Step 1Locate the ports on your TV and laptop and plug in the HDMI cable in any order.

 Step 2Set your TV to the correct HDMI channel, your laptop should then briefly blink as the settings are configured.

 Step 3Windows should automatically recognize your TV’s required output settings and adjust accordingly.
-If this doesn’t happen, simply press the Windows key and search “Connect to an external display”.
+If this does not happen, simply press the Windows key and search Connect to an external display.
 This will bring up an options menu where you can alter the display, resolution, orientation, and default screen settings.

 Screen mirroring: Further reading